 In the last few years, the tourist outburst has left no place untouched Leh – Ladakh.
 The raw nature in Leh – Ladakh used to offer peace, excitement, and adventure which travelers once cherished.
 The luxury resorts and high-end camps have started taking the charm out of the Leh Ladakh trip nowadays.
 As a result, more and more people have started looking for the other options of travel including Spiti Valley trip.

 Spiti Valley, also known as the middle land, has become a popular alternative as it offers the raw adventure and nature to those who are looking for such trips.
 There are a lot of common things between Spiti Valley and Ladakh but I will talk about it on some other day.
-In this article today, I will talk about some common mistakes people commit while considering a Spiti Valley trip.
-Enough stress has been put on the importance of acclimatization and AMS for making a memorable trip to Spiti Valley.
-BUT, still, many other factors drive people towards believing in its importance in real life.
-I will try to make you understand some of such common factors or mistakes for making a successful trip to Spiti Valley.
+In this article today, I will talk about some common mistakes people commit while making a Spiti Valley trip.

 Top 14 Mistakes You May Commit on Your Spiti Valley Trip